mouton5000/DSTAlgoEvaluation/README.md

 Java code to build and run evaluation of Approximation Algorithms for the Directed Steiner Tree problem

-The algorithms were implemented and evaluated in order to write the paper which title is "A practical Greedy Algorithm for the Directed Steiner Tree problem", currently submited for the SEA-2014 computer science conference.
+The algorithms were implemented and evaluated in order to write the paper which title is "A practical Greedy Algorithm for the Directed Steiner Tree problem", currently submited to the ESA-2014 computer science conference.

 # Run this project